AledPeart/cardiff_skateboard_club/README.md

 ![Colour Pallet](media/readme-images/csc-colors.png) source www.coolers.co
 * The main background of the site will be white.
 This is to keep things neutral and uncluttered (#FFFFFF).
 The product images are so colorful and vibrant that it would be distracting to have too many colours and textures vying for the user's attention, and would not enhance the user experience and potentially affect a decision to purchase.
-* I have used a light grey color (#E9ECEF) to separate areas of the site areas, such as the header and footer and for forms and where there is a lot of information presented such as the 'product detail' page.
+* I have used a light grey color (#E9ECEF) to separate areas of the site areas, such as the header and footer and for forms and also horizontal rules where there is a lot of information presented such as the 'product detail' page.
 * Bootstrap cards and a shadow effect have also been used for the same purpose on the 'products' page.
 * The main recurring color in the design is a bright pink (#F53DA2) which is used to inject some colour and vibrancy into the design in keeping with the skateboarding culture.
-* The pink also used to subtly donate a positive action, e.g the 'buy now' button, 'add to favorites' etc. Whereas less positive actions such as 'go back', 'previous' or 'cancel' have a plain black/white aesthetic.
+* The pink also used with the buttons to subtly donate a positive action, e.g the 'buy now' button, 'add to favorites' etc. Whereas less positive actions such as 'go back', 'previous' or 'cancel' have a plain black/white aesthetic.
 * Pink is also used as a hover effect on links, for review stars, and to animate the shopping bag when it contains items.

 ### Fonts